DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 * Put the childed empty object into the spot labeled `groundCheckPoint`.
 * Finally put the "head" collider into the spot labeled `crouchDisableCollider`.

 There is one more setting we need to set, `whatIsGround`.
 This is a layer that tells us what is considered the ground in the game.
-For this we will create a new layer called "GroundLayer" and assign it to anything you want the player to stand on.\
+For this we will create a new ["Layer"](https://docs.unity3d.com/Manual/Layers.html) called "GroundLayer" and assign it to anything you want the player to stand on.\
 We can do this by creating a new sprite called "Ground" and give it a temporary sprite and ["BoxCollider2D"](https://docs.unity3d.com/Manual/class-BoxCollider2D.html).
 Then go to the top of the inspector window where it says "Layer" and click it.

 ![LayersSelect](Images/LayersSelect.JPG)